bobjiang/tokenscript/CONTRIBUTING.md

 You can find the Discussions link next to the link for Pull Requests.

-The general mailing list requires that you subscribe before you can send.
+The [general mailing list](https://lists.oasis-open-projects.org/g/eea-cp-tokenscript) requires that you subscribe before you can send.
 General announcements are posted to the general mailing list and may be posted to other communications channels as well.

 ### Chat [optional]

-The TokenScript community uses Discord for ad hoc discussion.
-If you wish to join the channel, use [this invite](url to the join link).
+The TokenScript community uses [Discord](https://discord.gg/bTw8Maz6ma) for ad hoc discussion.
+If you wish to join the channel, click [and join Discord](https://discord.gg/bTw8Maz6ma).

 ### About the CLA Bot